Fury in the Slaughterhouse

 Fury in the Slaughterhouse is a German rock band from Hannover, Lower Saxony, founded in 1987.
-Their hits include "Time to Wonder", "Every Generation Got Its Own Disease", "Won't Forget These Days", "Radio Orchid", "Dancing in the Sunshine of the Dark", "Milk & Honey" and "Trapped Today, Trapped Tomorrow".
+Their hits include "Time to Wonder", "Every Generation Got Its Own Disease", "Won't Forget These Days", "Radio Orchid", "Dancing in the Sunshine of the Dark", "Milk and Honey" and "Trapped Today, Trapped Tomorrow".

 The band disbanded in 2008 before reuniting in June 2013 at the Expo Plaza Festival in Hanover for only one show, and reunited again in 2017 for a nationwide tour which started with three dates at the TUI Arena, Hanover, in March.
-The reunited band released their first album in 13 years, NOW in April 2021.
+The reunited band released their first album in 13 years, Now on 23 April 2021.

 History

-In December 1986 the brothers Kai (vocals) and Thorsten Wingenfelder (guitar/vocals) founded the band Fury in the Slaughterhouse together with drummer Rainer Schumann, guitarist Christof Stein-Schneider and bassist Hannes Schäfer in Hanover.
+In December 1986, the brothers Kai (vocals) and Thorsten Wingenfelder (guitar/vocals) founded the band Fury in the Slaughterhouse together with drummer Rainer Schumann, guitarist Christof Stein-Schneider and bassist Hannes Schäfer in Hanover.
 Keyboardist Gero Drnek joined in 1989.
 The band name means riot in the slaughterhouse, but according to another source it refers to the US children's series from the 1950s about a horse named Fury, which was shown on German television in the mid-1980s.
 Fury in the Slaughterhouse was supposed to be a mainstream rock band, which differed significantly from the punk-electronic influenced Neue Deutsche Welle movement sung in German, so all song lyrics were written in English.
 In 1988 the band played sold-out concerts and their first albums made it into the top 50 of the German album charts.

-In 1992 their record company SPV and BMG Ariola founded the music label Slaughterhouse Music.
+In 1992, their record company SPV and BMG Ariola founded the music label Slaughterhouse Music.
 The band now ventured live to Europe and the Anglo-American region, where they made their breakthrough in 1993 with the hits "Radio Orchid" and "Every Generation Got Its Own Disease" and the album Mono.
 The band opened for Meat Loaf on his 1994 tour.
 The albums Mono and The Hearing and the Sense of Balance were released in the US with altered track lists.

 In 1996, Hannes Schäfer left the band and the music industry, and was replaced by bassist Christian Decker.
 In 2005 the band founded the record label Kick It Out.
 Their earlier albums have been reissued in revised versions with additional unreleased tracks.
 In 2006 the band signed the city of Hanover's Golden Book.

 Fury in the Slaughterhouse sold over four million albums and played at more than 1000 concerts and festivals worldwide during the band's first run.